shaharberger0204/chipyard-zynq-rocket-boom/README.md

     └── presentation/
 ```

-The existing repository already contains Rocket generated RTL and other previously uploaded hardware material.
-This final update adds/replaces the authoritative final sources and evidence without intentionally committing Vivado cache/run directories.
+The repository contains the final generated RTL/IP packages for **both Rocket and BOOM**, together with the authoritative board-specific Scala sources, Vivado project sources, benchmark software, simulation and hardware results, final bitstreams, project report, and presentation.

 ## Vivado source policy

-The repository keeps project/source material needed to understand and reproduce the design while excluding generated build directories where possible.
+The repository keeps project and source material needed to understand and reproduce the design while excluding generated build directories where possible.

 Do not commit regenerated directories such as: